zmmaj/tic-tac-toe/README.md

 Copiright was coded in same game.. :)

-Do waht you wish with this game.
+Do, what you wish, with this game.

 Make it better and share with us!